-Chord’s Mojo (Mobile Joy) Digital-to-Analog Converter (DAC) and headphones amplifier is as Peter Hyatt notes a "game changer" in digital sound quality.
+Chord Electronics Mojo (Mobile Joy) Digital-to-Analog Converter (DAC) and headphones amplifier is, as Peter Hyatt notes, a "game changer" in digital sound quality.

-The Mojo DAC is small, smartphone friendly, and powerful.
-Don't let a reasonable price or the small size of the Chord Mojo stop you from experiencing the “110% satisfaction” noted by Jer and almost 1,000 other Moon-Audio.com Chord Mojo buyers.
+The Mojo DAC is small, smartphone-friendly, and powerful.
+Don't underestimate the reasonable price or small size of the Chord Mojo.

 Chord Electronics’ Mojo (Mobile Joy) digital to analog converter (DAC) and headphones amplifier create a new approach to high-end digital audio sound via headphones and in-ear monitors (IEMs).
 Chord’s Mojo magical “converter box” external DAC is as mobile as Apple’s iPhones, iPads or any Android smartphone, PC or pad.
 Chord’s mighty Mojo crystal clear audio is warm and detailed with soundstage breadth, and intimacy believed lost as analog-to-digital converters (ADC) gave way to digital-to-analog conversion.